781flyingdutchman/background_downloader/README.md

 ### UploadTask

+#### File field

+Set `fileField` to the field name the server expects for the file portion of a multi-part upload.
+Defaults to "file".

+#### Mime type

+Set `mimeType` to the MIME type of the file to be uploaded.
+By default the MIME type is derived from the filename extension, e.g. a .txt file has MIME type `text/plain`.

 #### Form fields

 Set `fields` to a `Map<String, String>` of name/value pairs to upload as "form fields" along with the file.